siddhbhatt/botFramework/documentation/architecture.md

 And the process continues...

 We find Chatbots can follow the above flow irrespective of use case/requirements.
 Requirements are saved as configrations.
-Refer to the JSON configuration of AdminBot [here](../bots/AdminBot/config/AdminBot.json)
+As an example, refer to the JSON configuration of AdminBot [here](../bots/AdminBot/config/AdminBot.json)

 Hopefully it explains the buildings blocks for BotFramework.